human-ai-lab/TTSDS-ID-JP/README.md

 The following sections detail the methodology and provide code references for each step in this workflow.

-1. Download youtube video as a `*.wav` file using yt-dlp (to ensure clean dependency management, it is recommended to create a new Conda environment before installing `yt-dlp`.)
+1. Download youtube video as a `*.wav` file using yt-dlp (to ensure clean dependency management, it is recommended to create a new Conda environment before installing `yt-dlp`)
   ```sh
   pip install yt-dlp
   pip install ffmpeg